hands-on labMonitor Amazon CloudWatch Security Logs for failed SSH attempts

 - Verify the log agent status

-- Locate a few key security related log files and view them on the EC2 instance
+- Locate key security-related log files and view them on the EC2 instance

-- Create an Simple Notification Service (SNS) topic
+- Create a Simple Notification Service (SNS) topic and subscribe to it

 - Use CloudWatch to monitor a log stream for a specific pattern (invalid SSH users) and send a notification via SNS